 (f) "Termination Currency" means United States Dollars.

 (g) “Additional Termination Events.”
-The occurrence of a Material Adverse Change with respect to a party shall constitute an Additional Termination Event pursuant to Section 5(b)(v) with respect to Party A and Party B:
+The occurrence of a Material Adverse Change with respect to a party shall constitute an Additional Termination Event pursuant to Section 5(b)(v) with respect to Party A and Party B: [ENRON TO CONSIDER]

-"Material Adverse Change" Shall mean with respect to a party (“X”), the occurrence of (1) a Ratings Event and (2) the failure to deliver Performance Assurance to the other Party (the “Demanding Party”) within two (2) New York Business Days of the Demanding Party’s written demand for that Performance Assurance when the demand is based on the occurrence of a Downgrade Event with respect to X. For purposes of Section 6, X shall be the sole Affected Party.
+"Material Adverse Change" Shall mean with respect to a party (“X”), the occurrence of (1) a Ratings Event and (2) the failure to deliver Performance Assurance to the other Party (the “Demanding Party”) within two (2) Local Business Days of the Demanding Party’s written demand for that Performance Assurance after the occurrence of a Downgrade Event with respect to X. For purposes of Section 6, X shall be the sole Affected Party.

 "Ratings Event" If the rating classification assigned to the Credit Rating or to any outstanding long-term unsecured, unsubordinated debt of a Party, is less than any of the following rating classifications, as determined by any of the following rating agencies, or is no longer rated: